 Installing a Ceiling Fan Using Existing Wiring

 NOTE: Some text links below go to applicable products on Amazon.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
+Using my links helps to keep this website FREE.

-Before working on the existing old wiring shut off the circuit breaker for this particular lighting circuit.
+Before working on the existing old wiring, shut off the circuit breaker for this particular lighting circuit.

 Start the removal process by disconnecting and separating the wires and identifying them with colored electrical tape or numbers.
 This will help when you put them back together.